Skip to content

 We know it can often we overwhelming knowing when the exact date is (as this again is determined by the Moon Sighting Committee) and remembering sending gifts and greetings.

-This is another benefit of our Middle East Membership because we remind you ahead of time, send you Greeting cards that are ready to use and also give you ideas on gifting.
+This is another benefit of our Middle East Planner because we remind you ahead of time, send you Greeting cards that are ready to use and also give you ideas on gifting.